behjava/mollweide_plot/README.md

-# mollweide_plot
-Plotting Mollweide distribution of data with spherical coordinates.
+# Plotting Mollweide distribution of data with spherical coordinates